-According to Judge Milano, “The law is well settled ‘that where the State engages in a proprietary function such as providing medical and psychiatric care, it ...
+According to Judge Milano, “The law is well settled ‘that where the State engages in a proprietary function such as providing medical and psychiatric care, it is held ...

 On May 10, 2016, Administrative Law Judge G.W.
 Chisenhall upheld a decision by the Florida State Board of Administration (Board) to strip retirement benefits from Charles G. Combs, a former major at the Florida State Prison who was arrested for buying Oxycodone from Dylan Hilliard, a guard who worked at the same facility.
 An investigation resulted in the arrests of 10 Florida Department of Corrections employees.

 Combs, who oversaw the prison’s work camp, had been enrolled in the state’s 401(k)-style retirement plan when he pleaded no contest to two charges with adjudication withheld.
 That allowed him to avoid a conviction record if he met specific conditions; however, the Board then notified Combs he had forfeited his state retirement benefits.